lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Abort formats

-When a fragment sender needs to abort the transmission, it sends the All-1 Abort format {{Fig-All1Abort}}.
-When a fragment receiver needs to abort the on-going fragmented packet transmission, it transmits the ACK Abort format {{Fig-ACKabort}}.
+When a fragment sender needs to abort the transmission, it sends the Sender-Abort format {{Fig-All1Abort}}, with all FCN bits set to 1.
+When a fragment receiver needs to abort the on-going fragmented packet transmission, it transmits the Receiver-Abort format {{Fig-ACKabort}}.

 ~~~~
 <------------- R -----------><--- 1 byte --->